gazbert/spring-boot-rabbit-app/README.md

 The integration tests require a running instance of Rabbit - [Testcontainers](https://www.testcontainers.org/) is used to achieve this.
-You'll need to stop any other instance of Rabbit that you have running before running the tests, otherwise they will fail to due to port clashes.
+You'll need to stop any other instance of Rabbit that you have running, otherwise the tests will fail to due to port clashes.

 The IT tests are located [here](./src/integration-test/java/com/gazbert/rabbitsample/it).